 Private Philippines Tours

 There's no need for one to be convinced to travel to the Philippines, but if you're hesitating, listen to this: idyllic islands, spectacular mountains, emerald rice terraces, teeming mega-cities, unaffected Filipinos…The Philippines has all that and much more.
-So pack your bag and embark on a memorable Philippines tour with Odyssey.
+So pack your bag and embark on a memorable Philippines tour with My Odyssey Tours.
 See the fusion of past and present in Manila, scale the volcanic landscapes in Tagaytay, dive into the crystalline waters at islands of Palawan, Boracay, Cebu, Bohol or Dumaguete, and trek through the emerald mountains and rice terraces in Sagada and Banaue.

 Most Popular Philippines Private Tours